McDegens-DAO/mcburn-js/README.md

 npm run mcburn deactivate <altAddress> true npm run mcburn close <altAddress>
 ```

-This CLI serves as a personal wallet hygiene tool for forcefully burning a cNFT.

-**mcburn** allows you to burn a cNFT without connecting your wallet to an external application.

-It is especically helpful when the cNFT appears to be "unburnable" by other means.

 For bulk burning we recommend the [Sol Incinerator](https://sol-incinerator.com/) application.